 It is undoubted that the ACT test is essential for students looking to apply for colleges.
 The ACT Math test is one of the four mandatory subjects, so doing well in this section could determine your chances of getting offers of admission.
 Fortunately, the ACT Math test is not too difficult, but it certainly requires lots of time and hard work if you wish to do well.

 The ACT Math test material consists of concepts you have likely already learned in school, so you can utilize school work to practice and improve your performance, and, chances are, you have your trustworthy teachers available.
-It certainly isn’t a cakewalk, but neither is it back-breaking.
-If you put in the time, effort, and eagerness, improving your ACT Math score is certainly achievable, and you’ll be able to get a test score you’re satisfied with!
+If you put in the time, effort, and eagerness, improving your score is certainly achievable, and you’ll be able to get a test score you’re satisfied with!